AnirudhVetukuri/DistLM/README.md

 ## Contact

-For questions, issues, or contributions, please open an issue on the GitHub repository or contact the maintainers directly.
+For questions, issues, or contributions, please open an issue on the GitHub repository or contact Abhi Vetukuri or Anir Vetukuri.
 ---

 DistLM - Empowering distributed training for Large Language Models